kwebio/kweb-core/docs/src/components.md

 # Managing Complexity with Components

-`Component` is a simple but powerful abstraction to create reusable composable components.
-It has a simple interface with a single method:
+`Component` is a simple but powerful abstraction to create reusable user interface components in Kweb, it has a simple interface:

 ```kotlin
 It has a single method [kweb.state.Component.render]: